-- 164. ENCROACHMENT AGREEMENT FOR RIGHT-OF-WAY: Owner shall obtain an encroachment permit agreement from the City for the encroachment and maintenance of bike racks in the public right-of-way. - 165.
+- 148. ENCROACHMENT AGREEMENT FOR RIGHT-OF-WAY: Owner shall obtain an encroachment permit agreement from the City for the encroachment and maintenance of bike racks in the public right-of-way. - 149.
 PUBLIC IMPROVEMENTS: Install or reconstruct standard public improvements required for the project and as required by Chapters 27 and 28 of the City Code.
-These improvements include, but are not limited to, installation of new sidewalk, curb, and gutter along the project frontage on California Street; new ADA-compliant curb ramp at the southeast corner of the San Antonio Road and California Street intersection; new crosswalk striping for crosswalks running north across California Street and west across San Antonio Road from the project property; new roadway striping along the entire project frontage; extension of the nose for the median island left-turn pocket on California Street (south eastbound approach nose); new utility services and appurtenances; new streetlight(s); painted red curb along entire project frontage; dedicated off-site Stormwater C.3 treatment within landscape strips for off-site improvement; and undergrounding of all existing and proposed overhead lines and services. - a.
+These improvements include, but are not limited to, installation of new sidewalk, curb, and gutter along the project frontage on California Street; new crosswalk striping for crosswalks running north across California Street and west across San Antonio Road from the project property; new roadway striping along the entire project frontage; extension of the nose for the median island left-turn pocket on California Street (eastbound approach nose); new utility services and appurtenances; new streetlight(s); painted red curb along entire project frontage; dedicated off-site Stormwater C.3 treatment within landscape strips for off-site improvement; and undergrounding of all existing and proposed overhead lines and services. - a.
 Improvement Agreement: The property owner must sign a Public Works Department improvement agreement for the installation of the public improvements prior to the issuance of the building permit. - b.
 Bonds/Securities: Sign a Public Works Department faithful performance bond (100%) and materials/labor bond (100%), or provide a cash deposit (100%), or provide a letter of credit (150%) securing the installation and warranty of the offsite improvements in a form approved by the City Attorney's Office.
 The surety (bond company) must be listed as an acceptable surety on the most current Department of the Treasury's Listing of Approved Sureties on Federal Bonds, Department Circular 570.
-This list of approved sureties is available at: www.fiscal.treasury.gov/fsreports/ref/suretyBnd/c570 a-z.htm.
+This list of approved sureties is available at: www.fiscal.treasury.gov/fsreports/ref/suretyBnd/c570_a-z.htm.
 The bond amount must be below the underwriting limitation amount listed on the Department of the Treasury's Listing of Approved Sureties in California.
 Guidelines for security deposits are available at the Public Works Department. - c.
 Insurance: Provide a Certificate of Insurance and endorsements for Commercial General Liability and Automobile Liability naming the City as an additional insured from the entity that will sign the improvement agreement prior to the issuance of the building permit.
-The insurance coverage amounts are a minimum of Two Million Dollars (\$2,000,000)
+The insurance coverage amounts are a minimum of Two Million Dollars (\$2,000,000) Commercial General Liability, One Million Dollars (\$1,000,000) Automobile Liability, One Million Dollars (\$1,000,000)

-Commercial General Liability, One Million Dollars (\$1,000,000) Automobile Liability, One Million Dollars (\$1,000,000) Contractors' Pollution LiabilityPollution Legal Liability Insurance, and One Million Dollars (\$1,000,000) Workers' Compensation.
+Contractors' Pollution Liability, and One Million Dollars (\$1,000,000) Workers' Compensation.
 The insurance requirements are available from the Public Works Department.